KunwarVSuryavanshi/ReactToPDF/src/Component/README.md

 # ReactToPDF

 So this helps one create a PDF file for any React component.
-There is already one npm pkg for acheiving this functionality,so why this one you ask?
+There is already one npm pkg for acheiving this functionality, so why this one you ask?

 1. Some of them were failing with newer version of react.
 2. Thought of adding more features to it in future as per my requirement.